 1. Scalability

-- Description: Micro-services allow individual components to be scaled independently, improving resource utilisation and handling increased loads efficiently.
-So even if the 1 micro-service will not work, you whole application will still work and only part of that particular micro-service functionality will go down.
+- Description: Micro-services allow individual components to score independently, improve resource usage and increase load efficiently.
+So even if 1 micro-service will not work, you will still work the entire application and only part of that particular micro-service functionality will go down.

-- Advantage: Enhances performance, reliability, scalability and supports the growth of specific application areas without affecting the entire system.
+- Benefits: Performance, reliability, increase scalability and supports the development of specific application areas without affecting the entire system.

 2. Flexibility in Technology Stack

-- Description: Teams can choose different technologies and languages for different services based on the specific needs of each.
-Larger web applications include multiple micro-services with multiple machines assigned to it for e:g a single EC2 instance can have all the micro-services or these micro-services can be divided into multiple EC2 instances as well.
+- Description: Teams can select various technologies and languages for different services based on the specific requirements of each.
+Larger web applications include several micro-services, many of which are assigned to E: G can have all micro-services in a single EC2 example or these micro-services can also be divided into several EC2 examples.

 3. Improved Fault Isolation

-- Description: If one micro-service fails, it doesn’t necessarily bring down the entire application.
-This is one of the amazing benefits of having micro-services based architecture as compared to monolithic architecture.
+- Description: If a subtle service fails, it is not necessarily bringing the entire application down.
+It is one of the amazing benefits of being micro-surplus based architecture compared to unbroken architecture.

-- Advantage: Enhances overall system reliability and reduces downtime.
+- Benefits: The overall system increases reliability and reduces downtime.

 4. Faster Time to Market

-- Description: Smaller, independent teams can develop, test, and deploy services concurrently.
-There will be no dependencies and hence the team can work efficiently.
+- Description: Small, independent teams can develop, test and deploy concurrent services.
+There will be no dependence and hence the team can work efficiently.

-- Advantage: Accelerates development cycles and allows quicker deployment of new features and updates.
+- Benefits: Development intensifies cycles and allows quick deployment of new features and updates.

 5. Easier Maintenance and Updates

-- Description: Each micro-service can be updated independently without redeploying the entire application.
+- Description: Each micro-service can be updated independently without rebuilding the entire application.

-- Advantage: Simplifies maintenance and reduces the risk of system-wide issues during updates.
+- Benefits: Simply simplifies maintenance and reduces the risk of system-wide issues during updates.

 Challenges